 The real-time strategy genre, better known by the acronym RTS, is experiencing not the best period of its history.
 However, as in the case with quests and some other genres, a sufficient number of good RTS games have accumulated.
 This selection includes the best RTS of all time that will interest both veterans and newcomers.

 Yes, this is the game that will grace any rating of the best strategies today.
 The only massively popular RTS of our time, the crown of Blizzard’s genius, and the main cybersports discipline of the genre.
 Neither the scandalous release with a subscription system nor the most brazen sawing of the story into three separate parts and selling each of them at a price of AAA-game could not stop the march to the heights of success.
-And that’s because there are no comparable games of the same quality among its peers.
+And that’s because there are no comparable games of the same quality among their peers.

 So, why Starcraft 2 is the greatest RTS game?
 It’s all about the well-tuned balance between the strong story component and the adjacent competitive cyber multiplayer.
 These parts are separated so much that even some of the units are only available in single-player.
 Technically, everything is simple – it’s Blizzard.
 Beautiful harmonious picture, canonical gameplay, gorgeous clips, music, and sound.